bhardwaj-lab/sincei/docs/content/tutorials/sincei_tutorial_10xATAC.rst

    # creates 5 files with names "sincei_cluster_<X>.bw" where X is 0, 1...
 4

 We can now inspect our bigwigs on `IGV <https://software.broadinstitute.org/software/igv/>`__.
-We can clearly see some regions with cell-type specific signal, such as the markers described in the original manucscript: TAL1 (erythroid), MPO (myeloid) and IRF (dendritic) marker genes.
+We can clearly see some regions with cell-type specific signal, such as the marker TAL1 (erythroid) described in the original manuscript.

 .. image:: ./../images/igv_snapshot_10xATAC.png
    :height: 500px